Tessema Nadew: Regency

-In October 1909 he was made Ras Bitwoded (highest ranked Ras) and regent to Lij Iyasu, Menelik’s designated heir.
+In October 1909 he was made Ras Bitwoded (Noble title equal to Earl – Ras being the highest rank) and regent to Lij Iyasu, Menelik’s designated heir.
 The new regent-designate found his authority undermined by Empress Taytu who tried to manipulate power and consolidate her own position while paralyzed Emperor Menelik was still alive.
 The Empress insisted that questions from the foreign legations in Addis Ababa be directed to her, not to the regent Tessema.
 Furthermore, Tessema himself suffered from an illness, which left him appearing helpless and apathetic and would take his life within a year.
 It took a coup d'état engineered by a group of aristocrats and the head of the Imperial Bodyguard to convince Ras Tesemma and Habte Giyorgis to decisively limit the influence of the Empress by forcing her resignation in March 1910.
 Despite these developments, the imperial government continued to falter: administrators were unwilling to make decisions because Tessema himself might be overthrown, and foreign affairs likewise suffered.
 Despite this, Harold Marcus notes that the presence of Tessema "did curb ministerial dissensions and intrigues and was a reminder of the existence of central authority."